chhuang-one/sqxclib/README.md

 	delete typeDefault;
 ```

 SqRow is created by SqTypeRow.
+The element type of query() result is SqRow in the following cases:
-If 'query' has joined multi-table and SqTypeRow is default joint type, the element type of query() result is SqRow.
+1. 'query' has joined multi-table and SqTypeRow is default joint type.
+2. 'query' has unknown table or unknown result.

 ```c++
 	std::vector<Sq::Row> *vector;